akhan390/KDRI/README.md

 #### Methods
-Using SQLite, most recent transplant follow-up records were isolated from the Kidney Follow-Up data table for each transplant record ID.
-The Kidney/Pancreas data table was filtered sequentially using the same exclusion criteria used in the original model.<sup>[1](https://journals.lww.com/transplantjournal/Fulltext/2009/07270/A_Comprehensive_Risk_Quantification_Score_for.13.aspx)</sup> Kidney/Pancreas, Deceased Donor, and Kidney Follow-Up data tables were combined on Transplant ID from the Kidney/Pancreas data table, and the combined table was filtered for transplant dates occurring in or after 2005.
+Using SQLite, most recent transplant follow-up records were isolated from the Kidney Followup data table for each transplant record ID.
+The Kidpan data table was filtered sequentially using the same exclusion criteria used in the original model.<sup>[1](https://journals.lww.com/transplantjournal/Fulltext/2009/07270/A_Comprehensive_Risk_Quantification_Score_for.13.aspx)</sup> Kidpan data, Deceased Donor, and Kidney Followup data tables were combined on Transplant ID from the Kidpan data table, and the combined table was filtered for transplant dates occurring in or after 2005.
 Duplicate transplant records were removed using Python after exporting the dataframe.

 Data cleaning and initial feature selection was performed in python using `pandas`, `scikit-learn`, `numpy`, and `imblearn`.
 Removal of features pertaining to pancreatic transplants, those unavailable prior to transplant, those pertaining to or utilizing race/ethnicity (e.g. GFR), and those leaking graft survival information was performed.
 The dataframe was then filtered for features containing ≥ 90% valid data.
 The final dataframe contained 102,480 transplant records.